Home Warranty Benefits for Real Estate Agents: Programs & Partnerships

 • Covers buyer's first year of ownership

-• Typical cost: $400–$1,049/year
+• Typical cost: $360-$1,049/year

 For sellers: A seller-paid warranty makes the property more attractive, especially for older homes where buyers may be hesitant about aging appliances.
-It also reduces post-sale disputes — if a covered system fails after move-in, the warranty company handles it, not the previous owner.
+It also reduces post-sale disputes.
+If a covered system fails after move-in, the warranty company handles it, not the previous owner.
 Check out our guide on whether offering a home warranty helps sell faster for a deeper look at seller ROI.

 For buyers: A buyer-paid warranty provides peace of mind through the first year of ownership.
 It's especially valuable when buyers have waived inspection contingencies in competitive markets or purchased an older home with aging systems.
+First-time buyers benefit most because they often lack established relationships with local repair contractors.

 For agents: Either structure works in your favor.
 Seller-paid warranties help you win listings and close deals.
 Buyer-paid warranties offered as closing gifts build goodwill and referral relationships.